-The Noise Monitoring Terminal (NMT) gathers data about the number and level of aircraft noise events.
-Aircraft noise events are bursts of noise which activate the trigger condition of more than 58 dBA for at least 10 seconds and which also correlate with radar tracks from the airport's noise and track keeping system.
+- 2.1 The Noise monitoring Terminal (NMT) gathers data about the number and level of aircraft noise events.
+Aircraft noise events are bursts of noise which activate the trigger condition of more than 55 dBA for at least 10 seconds and which also correlate with radar tracks from the airport's noise and track keeping system.
 In addition the NMT also gathers data about the total level of noise at the site, on an hourly basis.
-The hourly values of total noise are a combination of the noise from the aircraft noise events and from all other noise sources, called residual noise.

-Figures 1 and 2 show typical aircraft tracks for both easterly and westerly take-offs from Gatwick, also showing the location of the NMT at Felbridge.
-It can be seen that when the take-off direction is to the east (as shown in Figure 2) the site will be overflown by some, but not all, departing aircraft.
+The hourly values of total noise are a combination of the noise from the aircraft noise events and from all other noise sources, called residual noise. - 2.2 Figures 1 and 2 show typical aircraft tracks for both easterly and westerly take-offs from Gatwick, also showing the location of the NMT at Hever.
+It can be seen that the site lies to the east, directly on the line of the extended runway.
+Therefore when the take-off direction is to the west (as shown in Figure 1) the site will be overflown by some, but not all, aircraft arriving from the east, depending upon where the aircraft joins the Instrument Landing System (ILS).
+Figures 1 and 2 also show that there may be some aircraft departures which overfly the site during both easterly and westerly operations, and some of these may be recorded as aircraft noise events if the noise that they produce is sufficient to trigger the NMT.